opendata-euskadi/java-utils/base/r01fbDocs/eclipse/install/eclipse_install.read.me.md

 > `[settings] > Ivy user dir`: /{dev_home}/ivy_libs
 > `[settings] > Property files`: Add the file at `/{dev_home}/eclipse/projects_r01/base/r01fbDocs/ivy/r01.version.properties}`

+*BEWARE*: Some artifacts are NOT published at MAVEN CENTRAL; this is the case of javax.ejb / javax.servlet-api or javax.jms.
+The only workarround is to put all those artifacts in {dev_home}/ivy_libs/local

+    extract the local_libs.7z file at {dev_home}/ivy_libs/local

 c) **[Java]**
 > `[Java] > [Installed JREs]`: Add a NEW JRE named R01FB_JRE